Interview by Laura Cabiscol

 Madre Drone examines the complex flows of water as a function of the possibilities of crying, environmental and social crisis, healing and spirituality in the digital age.
 Waters, vapours, terrible thirsts, tears.

 Madre Drone was made along the way.
 At the end of 2019, I was caught by the apocalypse with a camera in hand.
-I navigated a series of events that began in the Bolivian Amazon fire in 2019, followed by the civic strike in Bolivia because of the electoral frauds of Evo Morales and then I jumped to the Social Outbreak in Chile.
-During the same month, the fires symbolically jumped from Chiquitanía, to Ecuador and Santiago, leaving animals and blind people in their wake.
+I navigated a series of events that began with the Bolivian Amazon fire in 2019, followed by the civic strike in Bolivia because of the electoral fraud of Evo Morales, and then I jumped to the Social Outbreak in Chile.
+During the same month, the fires symbolically jumped from Chiquitanía to Ecuador and Santiago, leaving animals and blind people in their wake.
 In this journey through the deep social, environmental, human and multi-species crises, my way of digesting them was through this video and publication.

-After the residency and being caught at the civil strike with no food, cash or mobility, I returned to Chile and jumped into the social outbreak where more than 407 people have suffered eye injuries from police repression.
-This blindedness narrative started emerging, where the eyes of a toucan blinded by the fires were the witnesses of a bastard reality crossed by a thousand stories and the eyes of a blinded human, were the brutal consequences of the social protests in Chile in 2019.
+After the residency and being caught in the civil strike with no food, cash or mobility, I returned to Chile and jumped into the social outbreak where more than 407 people suffered eye injuries from police repression.
+This blindness narrative started emerging, where the eyes of a toucan blinded by the fires were the witnesses of a bastard reality crossed by a thousand stories, and the eyes of a blinded human were the brutal consequences of the social protests in Chile in 2019.

 I have been working for some years with Pamela Cañoles and Emilia Martin, artists working in film, audiovisual and experimental sound production.
 Throughout the videos we have made together, we have developed a creative relationship of trust, friendship and a deep understanding of our artistic endeavours, visions and ideas behind our respective works.